chstetco/virtualradar/README.md

 A [paper](link-to-paper) describing ViRa has been accepted for publication in the IEEE Robotics and Automation Letters (RA-L).
 A [video](link-to-video) showcasing the frameworks capabilities in different scenarios can be found on our Youtube channel.

 **NOTE:** We are continuosly working to improve and expand the ViRa framework.
-For most recent news, please refer to our [news section](link-to-news)
+For most recent news, please refer to our [news section](https://github.com/chstetco/virtualradar/blob/main/docs/news.md).

 ## Installation and Usage